 If you call up a company that’s been bought out, many times they’ll send out two employees.
 One is the wrench-turner who takes a look at your AC unit.
 The other is a salesperson who will start pressuring you to consider a premature replacement — even before your AC’s issue has been diagnosed.
 If you’re not careful, even the simplest repair calls can turn into $18,000-$23,000 jobs.

-Those teams are under a lot of pressure to bring in the sales, but it’s unfortunately not a pleasant experience for homeowners who just need help.
+Many of those teams are under a lot of pressure to bring in the sales, but it’s unfortunately not a pleasant experience for homeowners who just need help.
 Whether you’ll be moving soon or you’re trying to get the best lifetime value out of your AC system, it’s helpful to have a down-to-earth conversation about your goals and options with someone who can support you.

 But what you’ll get after a corporate takeover is a stressed salesperson — not a repair technician — who can only guess at the problem, drive the price up and pressure you to make a choice on the spot.